Chirality-Induced Spin Filtering in Pseudo Jahn-Teller Molecules: Spin Selective Filtering Effect

-\paragraph{Spin Selective Filtering Effect.} The absence of the spin-flipping components in $\Hsoc$ indicates that the injected electron pass through the molecule without changing its spin.
-This enables us to propose that the chiral molecule can act as the spin-filter: Suppose that a ground state $\ket{\Psi}$ has the positive momentum, $P = \expval*{\hat{p}_z}{\Psi} > 0$, and the down-spin.
-Due to the time-reversal invariance of $H$, $\Theta\ket{\Psi}$ is degenerate with $\ket{\Psi}$, but has the negative momentum and the up-spin.
-Thus, these states form Kramers pair.
-In injecting a down-spin electron with $P > 0$ into the molecule, the electron propagates in accordance with $\ket{\Psi}$, the lowest state among eigenstates with the down-spin, to succeed in passing through the molecule because of the positivity of the momentum.
+The absence of the spin-flipping components in $\Hsoc$ indicates that the injected electron passes through the molecule without changing its spin.
+This enables us to propose that the chiral molecule can act as the spin filter: Suppose that one of the ground states, $\ket{\Psi}$, has positive momentum, $P = \expval*{\hat{p}_z}{\Psi} > 0$, and a down spin.
+Due to the time-reversal invariance of $H$, $\Theta\ket{\Psi}$ is degenerate with $\ket{\Psi}$ but has negative momentum and an up spin.
+Thus these states form a Kramers pair.
+In injecting a down-spin electron with $P > 0$ into the molecule, the electron propagates in accordance with $\ket{\Psi}$, the lowest state among eigenstates with the down spin, to succeed in passing through the molecule because of the positivity of the momentum.
 In contrast, the injected up-spin electron with positive $P$ propagates in accordance with $\Theta\ket{\Psi}$ and not with $\ket{\Psi}$ due to the mismatch of the spin.
-However, because the momentum of $\Theta\ket{\Psi}$ is negative, the up-spin electron cannot pass through the molecule (see Fig.~\ref{fig1}(a) for the schematic picture).
-Therefore, the spin is selectively filtered depending on the translational direction of the lowest eigenstate among with the same spin as the injected one.
-It is of particular importance that this mechanism of the selective spin filtering requires the molecule to be chiral.
-Achiral molecule with $V_+ = V_-$ has the Hamiltonian invariant under the exchange of $\ket{\phi_z}$ and $\ket*{\bar{\phi}_z}$, physically corresponding to the $z$-inversion invariance of the system.
+However, because the momentum of $\Theta\ket{\Psi}$ is negative, the up-spin electron cannot pass through the molecule [see Fig.~\ref{fig1}(a) for a schematic picture].
+Therefore the spin is selectively filtered depending on the translational direction of the lowest eigenstate with the same spin as the injected one.
+It is of particular importance that this mechanism of selective spin filtering requires the molecule to be chiral.
+An achiral molecule with $V_+ = V_-$ has a Hamiltonian that is invariant under the exchange of $\ket{\phi_z}$ and $\ket*{\bar{\phi}_z}$, physically corresponding to the $z$-inversion invariance of the system.
 This invariance causes the disappearance of the momentum, $\expval*{\hat{p}_z}{\Psi} \equiv 0$, which means that achiral molecules cannot utilize the translational direction of each eigenstate to filter the electronic spins.
-Therefore, the spin-filtering is the chirality-induced effect.
-Note that this filtering effect efficiently works only when the lowest state for the down-spin propagating in the positive translational direction is energetically well-separated from that for the up-spin.
-We call their energy difference as the spin barrier difference (SBD) denoted by $\delta$, and explore the condition that the SBD becomes large enough to explain CISS not relying on the SOC strength $\lambda$.
+Therefore the spin filtering is the chirality-induced effect.
+Note that this filtering effect efficiently works only when the lowest state for the down spin propagating in the positive translational direction is energetically well separated from that for the up spin.
+We call their energy difference the spin barrier difference (SBD), denoted by $\delta$, and explore the condition that the SBD becomes large enough to explain CISS not relying on the SOC strength $\lambda$.

 In what follows, we consider the chiral case only, and without loss of generality, $V_+ > V_- > 0$ is assumed.